-You have chosen the best orthopedic surgeon, you asked your family for help, you’ve been taking your pills as prescribed by the doctor.
+You have chosen the best orthopedic surgeon, you asked your family for help.
 But, what you may forget, is that there are plenty of things you can do to assure the best outcome of your surgery – by maximizing the positive result.

 Here are some tips for you: